chetansinghsajwan/notes/http/methods/put.md

 # HTTP Put Method

-This method is used to create a new resource or update the target resource.
+This method is used to create a new resource or update the target resource if already exists.

 - Request has [body](/http/body).
 - Request is [safe](/http/requests/safe).